 After the Elector Palatinate gave up on the constant rebuilding of Heidelberg Castle in the late 18th century and moved the court to Mannheim, the castle buildings fell into disuse.
 Heidelberg residents started to take the stones, metal, and wood to rebuild their own houses.
 But the pile of disintegrating red Neckar Valley stone was stirring the hearts of Romantic poets and painters, who started to arrive in droves just to experience the atmosphere.
 Goethe, of course, and William Turner, are some of the most famous visitors, though Turner’s paintings of the castle involve quite a bit of creative license when it comes to the surrounding landscape.

-There’s a wonderful animation of how the castle has looked at various points in its history made recently, it’s worth a watch.
+There’s a wonderful animation of how Heidelberg Castle towers have looked at various points in its history, it’s worth a watch.

 There are audio guides available, and they will share with you much of the history I’ve detailed above, and more, including the story about the world’s largest wine barrel in the basement of the castle.
 However, it really is worth doing the guided tour of our partially restored castle ruins.
-Like most German castles, you can’t see the inside of the structure without a guided tour.
+Like most German castles, you can’t see the inside Heidelberg Castle without a guided tour.
 It takes about an hour, and you tromp all over the place, so bringing kids along isn’t as much of a chore as you’d think.
-The guides are lovely, quite keen local historians, and they have lots of stories to tell that you won’t find in the guidebooks or on Wikipedia.
+The guides are lovely, quite keen local historians, and they have lots of stories about Heidelberg Castle to tell that you won’t find in the guidebooks or on Wikipedia.
 If you think you only have time for either the audio tour or the guided tour, I would do the guided tour.
 Ask at the ticket desk when the next English language tour leaves.
 Do remember to wear warm clothes (if it’s autumn or winter) and sturdy shoes, as you will be climbing many imperfect steps, and the castle buildings are unheated.